HazyResearch/deepdive/examples/spouse/readme.md

+# Tutorial
-# Tutorial: Extracting Mentions of Spouses From The News
+# Extracting Mentions of Spouses From The News

 In this tutorial, we show an example of a prototypical task that DeepDive is often applied to: extraction of _structured information_ from _unstructured or 'dark' data_ such as webpages, text documents, images, etc.